Palestine: Peace Not Apartheid: Thesis

+[2] Some Palestinians react by honoring suicide bombers as martyrs to be rewarded in heaven and consider the killing of Israelis as victories.

 To bring an end to what he calls "this continuing tragedy", in Chapter 17 ("Summary"), Carter calls for a revitalization of the peace process based on the following three "key requirements":

+a.
+The security of Israel must be guaranteed ...

+b.
+The internal debate within Israel must be resolved in order to define Israel's permanent legal boundary ...

+c.
+The sovereignty of all Middle East nations and sanctity of international borders must be honored ...

-The Apartheid analogy
+Apartheid analogy

 Regarding the use of the word "Apartheid" in the title of his book, Carter has said:

-In remarks broadcast over radio, Carter claimed that Israel's policies amounted to an apartheid worse than South Africa's: